 The law of Segregation says that there are two alleles for each trait and that each passes into gametes separately so that each gamete has one allele.
 This ensures that the offspring will have a mix of sire and dame genetic material.
 This is how the re-emergence of characteristics in later generations is explained and forms the basis of understanding how genetic traits are inherited.

 For instance, if one parent plant of a monohybrid cross is homozygous dominant (YY) for yellow seeds, the other parent is homozygous recessive (yy) for green seeds, the first generation receives one chromosome with the dominant allele and another with the recessive allele.
-A second cross known as the F2 generation—will then express combine according to a 3:1 phenotypic ratio of yellow: green seeds, thus illustrating the segregation of alleles according to Mendel's First Law.
+A second cross known as the F2 generation—will then express combine according to a 3:1 phenotypic ratio of yellow: green seeds, thus showing the segregation of alleles according to Mendel's First Law.

-If genes that control separate characters are present on different chromosomes then during dihybrid cross, these genes will be separated freely from one another in the F2 generation.
+The law of independent assortment or Mendel's third law states that If genes that control separate characters are present on different chromosomes then during dihybrid cross, these genes will be separated freely from one another in the F2 generation.
 Since characters are present on different chromosomes, this will lead to their independent assortment.

 In genetic crosses that involve two different traits (dihybrid crosses), alleles for each of the traits assort independently.
 This will result in new combinations of traits that did not exist in either parent but are possible because of an independent assortment of alleles.
 These new combinations of traits and phenotypic ratios in the F2 generation will be in a ratio of 9:3:3:1.